slatedocs/slate/source/index.html.md

 # Anchor Setup

-From this moment, I'll give a name to this Venmo clone.
-It would be called: `AnchorX`.
+From now on, I'll call the Venmo clone we are building `AnchorX`.

 The following is high level overview of what happens when you want to use Venmo: